 28. King Cobra (2016)

-“King Cobra” is a compelling crime, drama and biographical feature that brings to the big screen the life and career of Brent Corrigan, a young porn artist, whose fame and success grabs the attention of two competing producers.
+‘King Cobra’ is a compelling crime drama and biographical feature that brings to the big screen the life and career of Brent Corrigan, a young porn artist, whose fame and success grabs the attention of two competing producers.
 After leaving his previous producer Stephen, they want him in their films.
 But they feverishly want him with the name he has worked under, which belongs to Stephen, who won’t easily give it to them.
 This conflict will tragically lead to a murder and you’ve probably figured out who the victim is.
-A rhythmic and colourful film that screams with boldness at a solid and interesting plot, with an unusual setting for a crime scene.
+This is a rhythmic and colourful film that screams with boldness at a solid and interesting plot with an unusual setting for a crime scene.

 Read More: Best Original Shows on Netflix

 Although many have termed ‘Below Her Mouth’ as only sexually motivated, it still makes a cut for one of the most popular and watched LGBT movies – mostly for the sexually explicit scenes, though.
 ‘Below Her Mouth’ is the narrative of two women – Jasmine and Dallas – who have a lesbian relationship and are neck deep into their worlds filled with sex, passion and an undying lust for each other.
 However self-indulgent the movie might seem, ‘Below Her Mouth’ still stands up to the sub-genre and is a definitive watch, for the viewers want to know which direction the story is moving towards.
 The film was widely slammed for being a directionless venture and for having a confusing, vague title, but it still has several memorable moments.